Haris Silajdžić

 Haris Silajdžić ([xaris silajdʒitɕ]; born 1 October 1945) is a Bosnian politician and academic who served as the 5th Bosniak member of the Presidency of Bosnia and Herzegovina from 2006 to 2010.
-He was the 3rd Prime Minister of the Republic of Bosnia and Herzegovina from 1993 to 1996.
+He was the Prime Minister of the Republic of Bosnia and Herzegovina from 1993 to 1996, and previously served as Minister of Foreign Affairs from 1990 to 1993.
+He is Bosnia and Herzegovina's longest-serving head of government since the Yugoslav era.

 Silajdžić was born in Breza in 1945.
-During the Bosnian War, he served as Minister of Foreign Affairs of the Republic of Bosnia and Herzegovina from 1990 to 1993, and later as Prime Minister.
-In the height of the war, he was one of the most influential Bosnian officials and a close ally of the country's first president, Alija Izetbegović.
-From 1994 until 1996, Silajdžić served as the 1st Prime Minister of the Federation of Bosnia and Herzegovina.
-After his term as Federal Prime Minister ended, Silajdžić was appointed Co-chairman of the Council of Ministers of Bosnia and Herzegovina in 1997, serving until 2000.
+He graduated in Arabic language and Islamic studies at the University of Benghazi in Libya, and then earned his master's degree and doctorate from the University of Pristina.
+He entered into politics in the early 1990s, serving as Bosnia and Herzegovina's Minister of Foreign Affairs and later as Prime Minister during the Bosnian War.
+In the height of the war, Silajdžić was one of the most influential Bosnian officials and a close ally of the country's first president of the presidency, Alija Izetbegović.
+From 1994 until 1996, Silajdžić served as the first Prime Minister of the Federation of Bosnia and Herzegovina.
+After his term as Federal Prime Minister ended, he was appointed Co-chairman of the Council of Ministers of Bosnia and Herzegovina in 1997, serving until 2000.

-At the 2006 general election, he was elected Bosniak member of the Bosnian Presidency.
-Silajdžić served as member until 2010, after losing his bid for re-election at the 2010 general election.
-Originally, a prominent member of Alija Izetbegović's Party of Democratic Action, Silajdžić left the party in 1996 to establish the Party for Bosnia and Herzegovina (SBiH).
-As both president of SBiH and Presidency member, he took part in many constitutional reform talks, most notably in those regarding the 2006 April package, a compromise proposal for constitutional amendments which included, among other things, an individual president indirectly elected by Parliament, as opposed to being directly elected by popular vote.
-Silajdžić served as SBiH's president until 2012.
+In the 2006 general election, Silajdžić successfully ran for a seat in the Bosnian Presidency as a Bosniak member obtaining nearly 63% of the vote, defeating incumbent Sulejman Tihić.
+Silajdžić served as member until 2010, after losing his bid for re-election in the 2010 general election, only finishing in third place.

+Originally, a prominent member of Alija Izetbegović's Party of Democratic Action (SDA), Silajdžić left the SDA in 1996 to establish the Party for Bosnia and Herzegovina (SBiH).
+As both president of the SBiH and Presidency member, he took part in many constitutional reform talks, most notably in those regarding the 2006 April package, a compromise proposal for constitutional amendments which included, among other things, an individual president indirectly elected by Parliament, as opposed to being directly elected by popular vote.
+Silajdžić's decision for his to party to vote against the proposed package proved to be crucial for the amendments' ultimate failure.
+Silajdžić served as SBiH president until retiring from politics in 2012, amidst the party's rapidly declining popularity.